 The GEOGLAM Executive Committee (Ex-Com).
 The GEOGLAM Executive Committee consists of three GEOGLAM Co-Chairs, thematic coordination and regional coordination co-Chairs, as well as leads of major large or strategic contributing initiatives, and the program director.
 The Ex-Com provides operational and strategic direction for the GEOGLAM Program, supports reporting on implementation progress and coordination across GEOGLAM's Thematic Areas.
 The Ex-Com is the implementation body, while the Director will be responsible for the day to day operation of the secretariat, participate in the ex-com, and provide financial accountability for dedicated resources through GEO.
 Wherever possible decisions are by consensus.
 Co-chairs of the Executive Committee will be nominated from major supporting institutions who are leaders in agricultural crop monitoring at the national and global scales.
-The co-chairs will work closely with the Director to develop the strategic direction for GEOGLAM.
-The Co-Chairs are selected from the community by vote of the Executive Committee, for a term of 3 years.
+The co-chairs are selected from the community by vote of the Executive Committee, for a term of 3 years.